magickatt/MultiContextBDDTalk/README.md

 You should see the following output if this works successfully

     Creating network bddtalk_default
+    Creating service bddtalk_testrunner
     Creating service bddtalk_frontend
     Creating service bddtalk_backend

 ### Use the application

+#### Add a host entry

+Because the behavioural tests rely on internal DNS within the Docker Swarm, you will need a local hosts file entry to point the Angular application at the REST API

+    127.0.0.1 backend

+#### Accessing the applications

-The container running the single page JavaScript application should be available locally on port 8888
+The container running the single page JavaScript application should be available locally on port 8888 (which is forwarded to port 80 in the container)

 [http://localhost:8888](http://localhost:8888)